fg-research/website/blog/product/posts/cnn-kmeans-ecg-clustering.rst

         content_type="text/csv",
     )

-The results are saved in an output file in S3 with the same name as the input file and with the `".out"` file extension.
+The results are saved in an output file in S3 with the same name as the input file and with the :code:`".out"` file extension.
 The results include the predicted cluster labels, which are stored in the first column, and the extracted features, which are stored in the subsequent columns.